Preface

 Completely black robes.
 Grants resistance to sorcery.
 Personal effect of Straid of Olaphis.

 Straid spent a long time as stone.
 In the meantime, many countries flourished and then perished.
-And then, this land became called Drangleig one day.
+And then, this land became called Drangleic one day.

 One of the pyromancies created by Straid, great sorcerer of the country of old Olaphis.
 Engulfs distant enemies in giant flame and burns them to ashes.